 - Use the right cleaning chemicals: The best cleaner for stainless steel will contain alkaline, alkaline chlorinated, or non-chloride chemicals.
 Noble Chemical offers a variety of stainless steel cleaners and polishes specifically designed for stainless steel.

 - Excel is a water-based aerosol cleaner / polish that won’t attract dirt like an oil-based cleaner can.
-It’s great for kitchen equipment!
+It’s great for commercial kitchen equipment!

 - Spiffy Shine is an oil-based liquid stainless steel cleaner.
 While it will give the most brilliant shine of these three products, it is not the best for use in your commercial kitchen.
 We don’t recommended it for use around heavy grease areas like near a fryer, because it will actually attract grease and dust.
 Also, you should thoroughly wash any food-contact surfaces after using it on them.